 In this post I will focus on shooting and reloading functionalities.
 Goals that I want to achieve:

-- I want to have easy method for shooting with different weapons,
+- I want to have easy method for shooting with different weapons such as the famous survival shotgun.

 - If my weapon doesn’t have ammo it should reload automatically,